microsoft/surface-duo-compose-samples/README.md

 ## Contents

 ### [TwoPaneLayout](https://github.com/microsoft/surface-duo-compose-samples/tree/main/TwoPaneLayout)

 A UI component that help you build two-pane layout for dual-screen, foldable and large-screen devices.

 ### [ComposeSamples](https://github.com/microsoft/surface-duo-compose-samples/tree/main/ComposeSamples)

 Code samples showing how to use Jetpack Compose to achieve dual-screen user interface patterns.

+> [!TIP]
+> When importing the code samples into Android Studio, use the **ComposeSamples** folder as the base directory of the project.
+> This lets you access and run all of the samples from within the same project.

 ## Social links